-99 or 104

 Participants and Vendors should contact NGC for an up-to-date list of reason codes and an accompanying explanation.

 2.6.2.
 Bid / Offer Acceptance and Deemed Instruction Message

 A Bid Offer Acceptance will be sent to either accept BM Bids/Offers in the Balancing Mechanism or the conversion of a Replacement Reserve Acceptance in the RR Market.
 The closed instruction must contain at least two MW / time value pairs up to a maximum of five value pairs that describe a closed volume of energy (in conjunction with the physical notification and any relevant previously accepted BOAs).